- #1 -- Incorrect information

 However, the opposite of using credit is true as well: being scared of landing in a financial mess and avoiding purchasing on credit will definitely impact your score.

-You will have no credit history that can show you are responsible with payments.
+You will have no credit history that can show you are responsible for payments.

 And inactive accounts that might be closed over time might also hurt your credit score.